 Day in day out we convince ourselves that it will get better and somehow, somewhere, a bigger power - be it God, the Universe or Karma, will make things right.
 We convince ourselves to believe in goodness and hope the pieces of the puzzle will eventually sort themselves out.
 The truth is, time overrules all sensibility.
 In the meantime, we are encouraged to speak our mind and taught that the best way to deal with certain issues is face to face.
-Is it really?!
+Is it?!
 Not always!

 We wake up, go to work, school, home duties or whatever, your daily routine and we retire at the end of the day with no reason for amending our goals to strive for a genuine smile – the sense of being happy and carefree.
-How could we possibly strive for success if the foundations of our existence are based on misery?
+How could we possibly strive for success if the foundations of our existence based on misery?
 We are all guilty of this!

-Perfection is forgiveness, light-heartedness and being at peace within ourself to appreciate the ones that encouraged us to smile at some stage in life.
+Perfection is forgiveness, light-heartedness and being at peace within yourself to appreciate the ones that encouraged us to smile at some stage in life.
 Perfection is the quality of an inner light and reaching out to an outer glow.
-Perfection is finding a glim of hope in a world of darkness, the candles of the soul – it's the love and light for a better and much wider peace in our hearts, our world, and our soul.
+Perfection is finding a glim of hope in a world of darkness, the candles of the soul – it's the love and light for a better and much wider peace in our hearts, our world, and our heart.

 Next time you choose to hold a grudge do it with core value and think about the misery in your heart.
 You are only kidding yourself.
 The feelings of solace, vicissitude and appreciating that pain isn’t governed to you alone.
 It's a chain effect that doesn't deserve the pettiness that creates the unnecessary tension.
 Either way - life is a blessing.

 © Jasmina Siderovski